brainrape/Idris-dev/docs/reference/packages.rst

 Packages
 ********

-Idris includes a simple system for building packages from a package description file.
+Idris includes a simple system for building a package from a package description file.
 These files can be used with the Idris compiler to manage the development process of your Idris programmes and packages.

+To define, download, build and install Idris packages and other dependencies for your project using the Nix package manager, see the
+`Idris section in the Nixpgs manual <https://nixos.org/nixpkgs/manual/#idris-packages>`_.

 Package Descriptions
 ====================